CoStar (CSGP)

 AI Analysis | Feedback

-Global Real Estate Information and Marketplaces: The overall global addressable market for real estate information and marketplaces for CoStar Group is estimated to be over $100 billion.
+CoStar Group, Inc. (CSGP) addresses several significant markets with its diverse portfolio of information, analytics, and online marketplace services.
+The company's overall global addressable market for real estate information and marketplaces is estimated to be over $100 billion.

 AI Analysis | Feedback